 Regarding knowledge and understanding

-- explain recent advances within research and development in molecular and cellular toxicology,
+- explain recent advances within research and development of methodologies in molecular and cellular toxicology,

 Regarding skills and ability